-It will contain an integer property allowing to control the blinking period time in milliseconds.
+It will feature an integer property allowing to control the blinking period time in milliseconds.
 The blinking has to be made by a thread created in the component.
 The thread cannot be launched when the component is created, and you have to add an input port to the component to start it, and possibly stop it.
-The thread will be executing in a simple loop, called "ThreadLoop" in the example code below.
-It periodically sends a true then a false boolean event.
+The thread will be executing a simple loop, called "ThreadLoop" in the example code below, that periodically sends a true then a false boolean event.

 '''

 private Thread myThread;

 private bool run = false;

-public void SetBlinking(bool on) { // activating method
+public void SetBlinking(bool on) {

+// activating method

 if (on && !run) {

 run = true;

 myThread = new Thread(new ThreadStart(ThreadLoop));

 myThread.Start();

 } else if (!on && run) {

 run = false;

 myThread.Join();

-}

-}

-private void ThreadLoop() { // thread execution
+private void ThreadLoop() {

+// thread execution

+while (run) {

+// TODO: emit true and false events

+Thread.Sleep (period);

 '''